11111111111WP_Query Object

 GREATER THAN THE SUM OF OUR PARTS

-The groups have evolved over time.
+youthCONNECT is organized around a series of working groups that developed the shared vision for the youthCONNECT model.
+Over the years, a total of six working groups, based on role and function, worked together to shape and support the initiative: Executive Directors, Program Directors, Evaluation Directors, Communications Staff, Chief Financial Officers, and Development Staff The groups have evolved over time.
 It is now commonplace for the program and evaluation working groups to solve problems, share best practices, collaborate, and leverage each other’s expertise.
-A periodic community of practice gatherings open to all staff, and orchestrated by VPP, provides an opportunity for network partners to come together to learn and deepen network relationships.
-Under the guidance of Child Trends, the Common Outcomes Framework (COF) was created by the evaluation working group and VPP.
+A periodic community of practice gatherings open to all staff, and orchestrated by YI, provides an opportunity for network partners to come together to learn and deepen network relationships.
+Under the guidance of Child Trends, the Common Outcomes Framework (COF) was created by the evaluation working group and YI.
 The COF functions as youthCONNECT’s logic model.
 We use it to evaluate the effectiveness of youthCONNECT through a common set of indicators, which all of the nonprofits within youthCONNECT track as they progress towards youthCONNECT’s goals:

 • Attaining a post-secondary credential and/or employment